-If a loved one has died this year, you are especially vulnerable right now.
+If a loved one has died this year, you may feel especially vulnerable.
 As many as 35% of people deal with grief during the holiday season to the point of dreading that time each year.
-You will have better days and can reach out to others when you have the energy.
+Take things day by day.
+You will have some better days and can reach out to others when you have the energy.
 You have the right to change your mind.
 Ask for what you need.
 You'll be surprised how others will include you and how taking part in small ways may ease your sadness.